 Time and again, my patients are relieved when I share this positive understanding of their self-harming behaviors.
 I invite them to approach their behavior with a stance of curiosity and compassion for themselves.

 Symptoms like cutting won’t go away until the sufferer has other ways to calm their emotional overwhelm.
 To ask someone to stop cutting without offering alternative ways to achieve comfort is akin to asking a trapeze artist to give up their safety net.
 Renee and I experimented with many ways to help calm her emotions such as:

 Talking about light-hearted things like her favorite television shows

 Trying to parse out the overwhelm into bite-sized pieces

 Trying to name the underlying core emotions using the Change Triangle tool

 Renee and I worked together on calming her anxiety by learning what emotions were being triggered.
-We accessed and processed anger towards her father.
+We accessed and processed anger toward her father.
 She slowly learned how to tolerate her anger and channel it in healthy ways, like by asserting her limits and boundaries.
-She eventually learned to tolerate of the full spectrum of emotions and their accompanying physical sensations.
+She eventually learned to tolerate the full spectrum of emotions and their accompanying physical sensations.

 After about six months of treatment, Renee grew much more compassionate to herself.
 She came to understand how her childhood traumas affected her.
 Eventually, her self-harming behaviors were no longer needed.
 She appreciated them for how they had helped at one time.
 She still had painful and powerful feelings like we all do, but now Renee was relieved and proud that she had new and better ways to cope.